Neurotech-HQ/pypesa/README.md

     }
   ```

-2. Once done you're ready to go, just make sure you have active internet connection
+2.Once done you're ready to go, just make sure you have active internet connection

 ### Example of Usage (Customer to Bussiness Transaction)

 ```python